trupples/adi-documentation/docs/solutions/reference-designs/ad-gmsl522-sl/hardware-guide/index.rst

 higher resolution NVIDIA Jetson based carrier board for converting RAW camera data from GMSL cameras/Deserializers into display data.

-It is compatible with MAXIM deserializer/serializer EV kits and has 4 GMSL inputs and 2 GMSL outputs.
+It is compatible with Maxim deserializer/serializer EV kits and has 4 GMSL inputs and 2 GMSL outputs.

 It is a user-friendly GMSL platform for receiving and transmitting data over a